andytudhope/suave-specs/specs/rigil/README.md

 ![Rigil transaction flow](/assets/rigil-tx-flow.svg)

 Transaction Flow:
-1. User sends a Confidential Compute Request to the RPC - Confidential Compute Requests are made up of two components, Compute Transaction and Confidential Inputs.
-The Compute request will reference data inside of the Confidential Inputs that the MEVM is able to use during computation.
+1. User sends a Confidential Compute Request (CCR) to the RPC.
+Confidential Compute Requests are made up of two components: a Compute Transaction and Confidential Inputs.
+The CCR will reference data in the Confidential Inputs that the MEVM is able to use during computation.
-2. Once the RPC receives the Confidential Compute Request, it will extract the confidential inputs and send them to the confidential data store.
-It will then send the Compute Request to the MEVM to process.
+2. Once the RPC receives the Confidential Compute Request, it will extract data from the Confidential Inputs and send them to the Confidential Data Store.
+It will then send the CCR to the MEVM to process.
 3. Confidential Compute Phase - During this phase the MEVM will process the compute transaction similar to an EVM transaction except it will also have access to the confidential inputs.
 After doing the initial computation with the confidential data, it will then grab the results and information from the Compute Transaction and put them into their final home a SUAVE transaction.
 4. Block Inclusion - Once the SUAVE transaction has been created it will then quickly be included in a block by a SUAVE proposer.